Yi-Chen89/structural-space-vuepress/README.md

 - Web is compact
 - Applicable section is F2

+### Rectangular Hollow Section (Rectangular HSS, Square HSS) (preferred material)
+- Flange is compact or noncompact or slender
+- Web is compact or noncompact
+- Applicable section is F7

 ### Circular Hollow Section (Round HSS, PIPE) (preferred material)
 - Wall is compact or noncompact (< 0.45 E / Fy)
 - Applicable section is F8